AnthonyRodriguez0506/AnthonyRodriguez0506/README.md

 ###

 <h3 align="center">I’m 19 years old, and from a young age, I’ve developed a strong passion for technology and web application development.
-I have a solid foundation in various software development technologies, focusing on creating user-friendly solutions, visually appealing designs, and, above all, innovative ones.
+I have a solid foundation in various software development technologies, focusing on creating user-friendly solutions, visually appealing designs, and, above all, innovative ones.</h3>

-I’m constantly learning and staying updated with the latest tech trends, always striving to improve my skills and deliver high-quality work.</h3>
+<h3 align="center">I’m constantly learning and staying updated with the latest tech trends, always striving to improve my skills and deliver high-quality work.</h3>

 ###